Pylons/deform/docs/glossary.rst

       A sequence of tuples attached to a widget object representing the *logical* Javascript and/or CSS requirements of the widget.
       See also :ref:`specifying_widget_requirements`.

+   Sequence
+      A widget which allows you to add multiple subwidgets, each of the same type.